Microplastics & Microfibres: how we're eating them and what we can do to reduce them

 Estimates predict around 700,000 microfibres are released in a single wash cycle.

-Fashion is one of the main culprits of microfibre release into the oceans from synthetic fibres.
+Fashion is one of the main culprits of microplastics and microfibre that are released into the oceans from synthetic fibres.
 From our sportswear, to spanx, to glitter tops, 63% of our clothing is synthetic, originating from oil, they all generate microfibres.

 Craig Leeson, the director of A Plastic Ocean states that banning synthetic fibres from fashion is not the answer as they play an important part in the industry from athleisure to outdoor wear.
 Polyester is also cheaper and more durable than cotton so it is likely to stay in the industry.
 There is also a move towards the upcycling of polyester materials, rather than it making its way to landfill.